wp-plugins/kalimah-weather/trunk/readme.txt

 Display weather widget in beautiful way

 == Description ==
+This plguin requires Kalimah Apps - Widgets to work.

 This widget allows you to easily add super clean weather widget to your site.
 Create a weather, select your city, choose the options and customize the look in a few clicks.
 The weather data is provided for free by http://openweathermap.org

 Get the Pro Version from [Kalimah Apps](http://kalimah-apps.diy-cms.com/?page_id=22 "Kalimah Apps")